 Express yourself and discuss diabetes with this animated iMessage sticker pack available for iPhone and iPad!
 Based on feedback from our Diabetes Emoticons users, we are excited to announce a new look and new style for Diabetemoji.
-Coming Fall 2017.
+Available for purchase now!

 Check out some of our new animated sticker designs!